litenkatt/react-resume/README.md

-This is my interactive resume
+This is my interactive resume that I built mostly to have a private project to show.